ruedigergad/cli4clj/README.md

 ## Overview

 The aim of cli4clj is to allow the quick and effortless creation of interactive command line interfaces (CLIs).
+It is build on top of [jline2](https://github.com/jline/jline2).
 Features of cli4clj are:

 * Simple configuration via maps
 * Command line history
+  * Default configuration for persistent history (since 1.4.0)
 * Command line editing
 * Tab-completion
   * For command names